 Measures to prevent faults and mitigate their impact include the application of appropriate and effective preventive and corrective maintenance strategies, together with proactive asset replacement programmes.
-Generally, reduced maintenance and asset replacement effort will, over time, result in increasing numbers of failures as the average age of the network increases, and the number of unresolved defects increases.
+Generally, improved maintenance and asset replacement effort will, over time, result in decreasing numbers of failures.

-Approximately 60% of current faults are considered to be theoretically preventable.
+Approximately half of all faults are considered to be preventable.
 For example, equipment failure, human error and vegetation contact (other than in storms).
 The cost/benefit relationship of increased maintenance and asset replacement effort to reduce controllable fault frequency is, however, highly non-linear, with diminishing returns becoming apparent.